Heyimlulu/Improve-ADN/README.md

 - Bigger video player
 - Control video playback speed in the existing player settings (Not available yet)
 - Add Picture-in-Picture button (Not available yet)
-- Backup settings (Not available yet)
+- Backup settings (Implemented but not useful yet)

 ## Browser support